nittaya-a/search_feature_test/README.md

-# search_feature_test
+# Search Feature Test Script
-> Before run the automation script, you should install these libralies:
+>1.
+Before run the automation script, you should install these libralies:
 > - RequestsLibrary
 >> `pip install robotframework-requests`
 > - Collections